 Are the Great Siege Tunnels and WWII tunnels the same thing?

 No. They are separate systems built centuries apart.
-The Great Siege Tunnels were carved in the 1780s during the siege by Spain and France.
-The WWII tunnels were built from 1939 to 1945 and are far more extensive, totalling 34 miles of underground passages.
+The Great Siege Tunnels were begun on 25 May 1782 during the siege by Spain and France and cover roughly 300 metres.
+The WWII tunnels were built from 1939 to 1945 and are far more extensive, running approximately 55 kilometres with space for 16,000 troops.

 How long does it take to visit the tunnels in Gibraltar?

-Allow 45 to 90 minutes for the Great Siege Tunnels alone with self-guided exploration.
+Allow 45 to 90 minutes for the Great Siege Tunnels with self-guided exploration.
 The WWII tunnel section open to visitors takes 30 to 60 minutes.
-Most people combine both as part of a full Upper Rock day visit of 3 to 5 hours.
+Most people combine both as part of a full Upper Rock day visit of 3 to 5 hours, taking in St Michael's Cave, the Apes' Den, and the Skywalk as well.

 How much does it cost to visit Gibraltar's tunnels?

-The tunnels are included in the Upper Rock Nature Reserve entry fee, which is approximately £12 to £18 for adults depending on the package.
-Guided tours cost extra, typically £30 to £50 per person all-in.
+The tunnels are included in the Upper Rock Nature Reserve entry fee.
+Public listings indicate adult entry is in the £18 to £21 range depending on the package.
+Guided tours cost extra, with public listings suggesting around £30 to £50 per person all-in.
+Check with the Gibraltar Tourist Board for current rates before you visit.

 Did Eisenhower really use Gibraltar's tunnels as headquarters?

 Yes.
 General Eisenhower established his command headquarters in Gibraltar's underground tunnels while planning Operation Torch, the Allied landings in North Africa in November 1942.
-The tunnel complex provided secure, bomb-proof command and communications facilities.
+The tunnel complex provided secure, bombproof command and communications facilities deep inside the Rock.

 Are the tunnels accessible for people with mobility issues?

 Partially.
-The tunnel floors are uneven in places and the access to the Upper Rock involves steep gradients regardless of route.
-The cable car avoids the climb but getting from the cable car terminus to the tunnel entrances involves some walking.
+The tunnel floors are uneven in places and getting to the Upper Rock involves steep gradients regardless of route.
+With the Gibraltar Cable Car closed for reconstruction until approximately 2027, access is by taxi, Rock Tour operator, or on foot, all of which involve some walking.
 Contact Gibraltar Tourism for current accessibility details before visiting.